 You can help get the best from a Telehealth video consultation by following these simple steps:

-You and your patient coordinator will connect first via your preferred method either Zoom meetings, google hangouts or facetime.
-Dr Cheng will soon join the meeting to confirm your clinical history, available images and relevant scans or any biopsy results.
+You and your patient coordinator will connect first via your preferred method either Zoom meetings, google meet or facetime.
+Your surgeonwill soon join the meeting to confirm your clinical history, available images and relevant scans or any biopsy results.
 Based on the information available, Dr Cheng will discuss preliminary treatment options, risks and provide you with a preliminary treatment summary.
 Keep in mind that any recommendations made during a telehealth consultation can and may change once you have been assessed and seen face to face.

 Once we are connected, our Treatment Coordinator will introduce herself and reiterate the reason for your consultation.
 You will be asked some identifying questions such as your name, address, and date of birth to make sure the right patient and right health records are available.
-Dr Eddie Cheng will then join you and discuss your requirements as he would in a face-to-face consultation.
+Your surgeon will then join you and discuss your requirements as he would in a face-to-face consultation.

-You and your allocated Treatment Coordinator will initially discuss your medical history with you with Dr Eddie Cheng joining you soon thereafter.
+You and your allocated Treatment Coordinator will initially discuss your medical history with you with your surgeon joining you soon thereafter.
 Occasionally other health professionals such as your GP, nurse or other specialists may be involved in your consultation however this will only occur with your express consent.

 As with face-to-face appointments, your spouse, partner, family or friend may accompany you if you wish, once again being mindful of distance regulations.

-You may ask your patient coordinator or anyone else present to step out of the Telehealth video consultation at any time should you wish to have a private discussion with Dr Cheng.
+You may ask your patient coordinator or anyone else present to step out of the Telehealth video consultation at any time should you wish to have a private discussion with your surgeon.

 The same privacy and confidentiality requirements that apply to face-to-face consultations apply to Telehealth video consultations.
 However, we cannot guarantee total protection against hacking or tapping into the video visits by outsiders.
 This risk is small, but it does exist.

 Typically, our team will ask for images or videos of the area of concern to be emailed in prior to your Telehealth consultation.
-Dr Cheng may also ask your GP or other support clinicians to examine you on their behalf.
+Your surgeon may also ask your GP or other support clinicians to examine you on their behalf.
 You will be notified beforehand if a clinical examination is recommended as part of your Telehealth assessment.
-Should a clinical consultation be necessary, we would encourage you to have a gown or robe in your room that you can access.
-A patient coordinator is present at all times during appointments both face to face and during Telehealth consultations.
+Telehealth will never replace in person clinical examinations and further clinical assessment may be required.

 If you have special needs such as requiring an interpreter, please let our patient coordinator know when scheduling your Telehealth consultation.
-Your Telehealth consultation with Dr Cheng will be confirmed once your requirements or needs have been met and scheduled by our team.
+Your Telehealth consultation with your surgeon will be confirmed once your requirements or needs have been met and scheduled by our team.

 No. Our practice does not record Telehealth video consultations and we do not give patients permission to make their own recordings of a Telehealth video consultation.